-As of April 2, 2014, Gentium has delisted its American Depositary Shares, or ADSs, from The NASDAQ Stock Market, terminated the registration of its ordinary shares and ADSs under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and suspended its duty to file reports under the Exchange Act.
-Effective April 13, 2014, Gentium amended its deposit agreement with The Bank of New York Mellon, the ADS depositary, decreasing to 60 days the period that must elapse between the date of termination of the deposit agreement and the date on which the ADS depositary may sell the ordinary shares of Gentium it then holds and providing for the ADS depositary to accept any offer by one of our subsidiaries to purchase those shares at a price of no less than \$57.00 per ordinary share, unless the ADS depositary has received what it considers to be a superior bona fide offer from another party.
-While the date or dates on which the ADS depositary will sell the remaining shares have not been determined, the sale will not occur before June 13, 2014.
-One of our subsidiaries has indicated to the ADS depositary that it intends to offer to purchase the remaining ordinary shares from the ADS depositary at a purchase price of \$57.00 per share.
+As of April 2, 2014, Gentium's American Depositary Shares, or ADSs, had been delisted from The NASDAQ Stock Market, and Gentium had terminated the registration of its ordinary shares and ADSs under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and suspended its duty to file reports under the Exchange Act.
+Effective April 13, 2014, Gentium amended its deposit agreement with The Bank of New York Mellon, or the ADS depositary, decreasing the period that must elapse between the date of termination of the deposit agreement and the date on which the ADS depositary may sell the deposited Gentium ordinary shares.
+The amendment also provided for the ADS depositary to accept any offer by one of our subsidiaries to purchase those shares at a price of no less than \$57.00 per ordinary share, unless the ADS depositary has received what it considers to be a superior bona fide offer from another party.
+Having received no superior bona fide offer, effective June 20, 2014, the ADS depositary sold to us all of the Gentium ordinary shares that had not been withdrawn by holders of ADSs (representing a 1.7% interest in Gentium) at a purchase price of \$57.00 per share for total cash consideration of \$17.5 million.